Couple and their guests raising hands in celebration after their wedding in Portugal.

 Beach & ocean view venues

-Luxury hotels by the ocean ensure a celebrity experience for your wedding in Portugal.
+Luxury hotels by the ocean ensure a celebrity experience for your micro wedding in Portugal.
 Imagine holding the ceremony and cocktail hours outdoors by the beach where your guests can enjoy the breathtaking scene.
 This will be followed by an indoor or outdoor reception at the fully-equipped restaurant with expert chefs serving sumptuous seafood for your dinner party.
 In the romantic city of Sintra, you’ll find historic Portugal wedding venues with chapels for a religious ceremony and spacious ballroom halls for rehearsal dinners, reception, and other wedding activities - all of which offer a scenic view to the blue Atlantic ocean.
 Most of these wedding venues also include on-site accommodations to give you a convenient intimate wedding in Portugal.

 Modern venues with countryside views